 These are the four legal requirements of legal transcription.
 Consider them as gospel—because the courts certainly will.

-1. Never “Fix” Grammar in Verbatim Transcription – Even When It Hurts Your Soul
+1. Never “Fix” Grammar in Verbatim Transcription Even If It Hurts Your Soul

 2. Include All Background and Nonverbal Sounds

 Hear me out.
-That background conversation might reveal witness tampering.
-That nervous throat-clearing could indicate discomfort with a line of questioning.
-Even that embarrassing stomach growl might help establish the timeline of a lengthy deposition!
+That background conversation might reveal witness tampering, or perhaps, some nervous throat-clearing could mean discomfort with a line of questioning – all those possibilities.
+Even those embarrassing stomach growls can help establish the timeline of a lengthy deposition!

-And yes, that includes when someone’s phone starts playing Bruno Mars’ “Die With A Smile” in the middle of testimony.
-Trust me; it happens more often than you’d think in court proceedings – though not with that song.
+And yes, that includes when someone’s phone starts ringing in the middle of testimony – it happens more often than you’d think in court proceedings.

 3. Transcribe All Filler Words – Um, Like, You Know, Everything